dbus2/zbus/book/src/server.md

 integration with other event loop implementations.
 We are evaluating different options to make this easier, especially with *async* support.

+### Method errors

+There are two possibilities for the return value for interface methods.
+The first is for infallible method calls, where the return type is a directly serializable value, like the `String` in `say_hello()` above.

+The second is a result return value, where the `Ok` variant is the serializable value, and the error is any error type that has a `reply(&self, &zbus::Connection, &zbus::Message)` method.
+The `zbus::fdo::Error` type implements this method, and should cover most common use cases.
+However, when a custom error type needs to be emitted from the method as an error reply, it can be created with `derive(zbus::DBusError)`, and used in the returned `Result<T, E>`.

 ### Sending signals

 As you might have noticed in the previous example, the signal methods don't take an `&self` argument